Hr-chii/zero-shot-single-reference-face-transfer/README.md

 - `paired_ablation_comparisons.csv`
 - `paired_ablation_comparisons.json`
 - per-run final images, selected crops, debug crops, candidate contact sheets, and score JSON files.
+---

+### III.
+Important Notes

+*   **Dual-GPU Device Map Issues:** In the parameter block, `USE_DUAL_GPU_DEVICE_MAP = False` is set by default.
+When using SDXL ControlNet and IP-Adapter, enabling the dual-GPU device map sometimes causes Kaggle to allocate some layers to the CPU, triggering an "Expected all tensors to be on the same device" error.
+It is recommended to keep it as False for stable execution.

 ## Ethical Use